Dick Tracy's G-Men: Production

 Dick Tracy's G-Men was budgeted at $159,876 although the final negative cost was $163,530 (a $3,654, or 2.3%, overspend).
 Although the previous serial, Daredevils of the Red Circle, came in under budget, that was an exception to the rule.
 Most Republic serials went slightly over budget and this one was not significantly so in comparison.

-It was filmed between 17 June and 27 July 1939 under the working title Dick Tracy and his G-Men.
+It was filmed between June 17 and July 27, 1939 under the working title Dick Tracy and his G-Men.
 The serial's production number was 896.

 The footage of the exploding airship at the end of Chapter 9 and the beginning of Chapter 10 was newsreel footage of the Hindenburg airship explosion of 1937.

 This serial, like all the sequels to the 1937 original Dick Tracy serial, was permitted by an interpretation of the original contract, which allowed a "series or serial".
 Therefore, Chester Gould was not paid again for the right to produce this serial.

-Release
+Reception

+As was customary with serials, the first chapter was treated as a special attraction, running longer than the others as a means of generating audience interest.
+Trade reviewers were shown the first chapter, running half an hour, as a sample of the entire serial.
+In a review titled "Whirlwind Action", Film Daily raved, "Examination of the initial chapter of this new serial is convincing evidence that the screen's sagas of excitement have reached a new spine-tingling level, for Ralph Byrd, in interpreting the character of Dick Tracy, furnishes enough action and hair-raising exploits to satisfy the most jaded thirsters for peril and adventure."
+Motion Picture Herald observed, "Dick Tracy on the screen is slowly but surely acquiring the permanence of Dick Tracy of printers' ink.
+Judging from what happens in the first chapter this serial appears likely to be as popular as its predecessors, replete with action, suspense, and more action."
+Boxoffice predicted a good response from serial fans: "An appraisal of the first episode indicates action, and suspense is paramount...
+Credulity is set aside and it is every script writer for himself.
+And what they turn out will make the kids come around for more."
+Showmen's Trade Review noted that the imaginative perils were an asset: "Republic has made the implausible seem indeed plausible and exciting.
+Well directed and acted, it will please wherever serials are in demand."

+A 1940 poll of exhibitors ranked short subjects and serials in order of audience popularity.
+Dick Tracy's G-Men just missed the top 10 in the serial category, ranking at #11.
+(The winners, by large margins, were Columbia serials: The Spider's Web and The Great Adventures of Wild Bill Hickok.)